-Methionine synthase reductase (MTRR) is involved in reducing cob(II)alamin (B12r) to methylcobalamin (MeCbl), the cofactor form used by methionine synthase (MTR).
-Regeneration of functional MTR requires reductive methylation via a reaction catalysed by MTRR in which S-adenosylmethionine (AdoMet, SAM) is used as a methyl donor.
-MTRR requires 1 FMN and 1 FAD per subunit for activity (Wolthers et al. 2007).
-MTRR exists in a stable complex with MTR, bound through their FMN-binding and C-terminal activation domains respectively (Wolthers & Scrutton 2007, Wolthers & Scrutton 2009).
+Methionine synthase reductase (MTRR), in a stable complex with methionine synthase (MTR), catalyzes the reduction of cob(II)alamin to methylcobalamin (MeCbl), the cofactor form required for MTR activity.
+This reductive methylation reaction uses S adenosylmethionine (AdoMet, SAM) as a methyl donor.
+MTRR requires 1 FMN and 1 FAD per subunit for activity (Wolthers & Scrutton 2007, Wolthers & Scrutton 2009).

 An important role for this reaction in the cell is maintenance of the pool of MeCbl-associated MTR.
 At a low rate, cobalamin bound to MTR is spontaneously oxidized to form cob(II)alamin.
 When this happens, MTRR this reductive methylation reaction restores cob(II)alamin to MeCbl (Hall et al. 2000).